10 WEDDING TRADITIONS YOU CAN BREAK

 NOT SEEING EACH OTHER BEFORE THE WEDDING

-I already have one couple booked in for 2018 who want to spend the night before the wedding together and get ready in the same house in the morning.
+Some couples (including us!) spent the night before the wedding together and got ready in the same house in the morning.
 And why not!
 If that's what you'd rather do, just do it.

 There's absolutely no reason why you have to wear white as a bride in 2018.
 There are SO many incredible options out there if white doesn't feel right.
 Maybe you do want to wear white but want to jazz it up with a bit of embroidery, a two piece dress or an ombre hem.
 Here are a few alternative wedding dresses I love for a bit of inspiration!